ShishuaiHu/DCAC/README.md

 For any questions, please feel free to open an issue [here](https://github.com/ShishuaiHu/DCAC/issues/new).

-#### Acknowledgements
+### Acknowledgements

-- Pseudo-labels generation is based on Jiwoon Ahn's implementation [irn](https://github.com/jiwoon-ahn/irn).
+- The whole framework is based on [nnUNet](https://github.com/MIC-DKFZ/nnUNet).
-- Code structure was based on [Pytorch-Template](https://github.com/victoresque/pytorch-template/blob/master/README.m)
-- ResNet backbone was downloaded from [torchcv](https://github.com/donnyyou/torchcv)
+- The code of the dynamic convolution is adopted from [DoDNet](https://github.com/jianpengz/DoDNet)